abhriyaroy/WallR2.0/README.md

    <li> <a href="https://github.com/abhriyaroy/WallR2.0/blob/develop/app/src/main/java/zebrostudio/wallr100/android/di/scopes/PerService.kt">Per Service</a> - Where the dependency is attached to the lifecycle of the service. </li>
   </ul>

-  A diagramtic representation od the Dependency graph for this project :-
+  A diagramatic representation od the Dependency graph for this project :-

   <br>
   <p align = "center"><img src="https://i.imgur.com/5l5vIhq.png" height=450></p>